inetprocess/sugarcli/README.md

     file: FILE          #Path to the metadata file relative to the configuration file
 account:
     name: ACCOUNT_NAME  #Name of the account
+backup:
+    prefix: PREFIX      #Prefix to prepend to name of archive file when creating backups
 ```